If you need emergency help for a personal injury or a chemical spill that threatens personal safety, contact these departments in this order:

 EH&S can provide your workplace or lab with a Spill Cleanup Kit containing cleanup supplies for spills and up to 2 gallons of liquid.
 The kit contains gloves, adsorbents, disposal bags and instructions.

-EH&S can assist FLC employees and students with the safe use of chemical materials, advising on which materials to use and avoid, helping design safe practices, providing containers and labels, and removing unwanted materials from the workplace and labs.
+EH&S can assist FLC employees and students with the safe use of chemical materials, advising on which materials to use and avoid, helping design safe practices, providing containers and labels, removing unwanted materials from the workplace and labs, and spill kits.

 The following materials meet the definition of hazardous wastes in Colorado: